 Madinat Jumeirah is a re-creation of ancient Arabia and one of my most favorite parts.
-Once you enter Madinat it is like nothing of the hustle and bustle that is so common in Dubai.
-Little shops sell souvenirs, jewelry, etc. and some restaurants and cafes allow you to enjoy the lovely atmosphere.
-There is also an outdoor part and you get the best view of Burj Al-Arab.
-You could also ride an abra, which is much more expensive than in Deira though.
+Once you enter Madinat, it is like nothing of the hustle and bustle that is so common in Dubai.
+Little shops sell souvenirs, jewelry, etc., and some restaurants and cafes allow you to enjoy the lovely atmosphere.
+There is also an outdoor part, and you get the best view of Burj Al-Arab.
+You could also ride an abra, which is much more expensive than in Deira, though.

 The desert is actually my favorite area in Dubai.
-I have been to the desert the times (the hot-air balloon ride, a Sundowner Dune Dinner Safari, and a Morning Dune Bash) and I cannot wait to visit again.
+I have been to the desert the times (the hot-air balloon ride, a Sundowner Dune Dinner Safari, and a Morning Dune Bash), and I cannot wait to visit again.

 JBR Walk is, unlike Dubai Marina, located along the beach with many shops, restaurants, hotels, and bars.
 However, I also enjoy the proximity to Dubai Marina and love going there for a walk.

 There were supposed to be three palms but actually, one got only finished, and a second one is supposed to be finished eventually.
-The third one was stopped as a result of the financial crises which also hit Dubai.
+The third one was stopped as a result of the financial crises, which also hit Dubai.

 Best Places to Stay in Dubai

-To get the best deals on your Dubai hotel click here.
+To get the best deals on your Dubai hotel, click here.
 Not surprisingly, 5* hotels are better than in other parts of the world.
 Following are some hotels I have visited and reviewed in the past:

-5* Hotel and Resort: Atlantis Hotel – The Palm Dubai The hotel is a bit old (if you look at the interior you can tell at some parts) but after all, it is a very luxurious and fun place to stay in Dubai.
+5* Hotel and Resort: Atlantis Hotel – The Palm Dubai The hotel is a bit old (if you look at the interior, you can tell at some parts) but after all, it is a very luxurious and fun place to stay in Dubai.
 It is also the perfect choice for families and people who want to indulge at a hotel property.

 5* Resort: Review: Anantara The Palm Dubai: I really liked the vibe and the hotel itself.
-It is so different to all the other places in Dubai and perfect if you prefer a quieter place with a touch of Thailand.
+It is so different from all the other places in Dubai and perfect if you prefer a quieter place with a touch of Thailand.

 5* Hotel: Review: Intercontinental Dubai Marina – another of my favorite places.
 A modern and bright interior and a good location make IC Dubai Marina a fantastic place to stay.